auth0/docs/articles/architecture-scenarios/_includes/_profile-mgmt/_introduction.md

 * What should a user do if they want to change their password?
 <% if (platform === "b2b") { %>
 * How do you provide an administrator from a third-party organization with the ability to manage their users?
+* How do you create new organizations within your application?
 <%  } %>

 Auth0 provides for the storage of [Metadata](#metadata) against a user’s profile, which allows for the capture of additional information, such as preference for language and/or accessibility in order to enhance the user experience.
 Metadata can be used to store both information that a user can change, and also information they can’t; the latter giving you the capability of associating, for example, a user profile with records in your existing systems without modifying existing implementation.

 For users who forget their passwords or who are allowed to change their password via some existing self-service mechanism (or self-service mechanism you have planned), you can leverage Auth0-provided [Password Reset](#password-reset) functionality.
 This can be integrated with your existing implementation and comes already incorporated with any out-of-box Auth0 UI widgets including [Universal Login](/universal-login).

 You’ll also want to make sure that you are working with a [verified user account](#account-verification) at all times.
 Auth0 provides out-of-box mechanisms for doing that too.
 You should also consider [regulatory compliance](/compliance) such as ([GDPR](https://eugdpr.org/) which has very specific requirements when it comes to protecting EU citizens from privacy and data breaches.

 Though Auth0 doesn’t currently provide a centralized profile management portal out-of-the-box, for the purpose of self-serviced profile management, you can use the Auth0 Management API to build your own or utilize an already built UI.
 See our Auth0 [community guidance](https://community.auth0.com/t/how-to-allow-the-end-user-to-update-their-own-profile-information/6228)which describes the Management API endpoint.
 All calls to the Management API will require use of an <dfn data-key="Access Token">[Access Token](/tokens/access-tokens)</dfn>.